 Bees use their sense of smell and color recognition skills (bee color vision, for example) to find where nectar is.
 Pollen also has a smell that attracts insects like flies, who spread pollen from one flower’s anthers to another flower’s stigma.

-In addition to its role in attracting insects that help reproduction, the scent also serves a vital role in avoiding predators and diseases.
+In addition to attracting insects that help reproduction, the scent also serves a vital role in avoiding predators and diseases.

 Compared to animals that use vision, olfaction is a less-sensitive sense.
 However, the scent is helpful for flowering plants because they cannot move; they must rely on attracting pollinators with their fragrance so the insects can help them reproduce.